Skip to content

 2. How do I start with Python if I have no prior programming experience?
 Starting with Python is relatively easy.
 Begin with the basics of the language, such as syntax, data types, and basic operations.
 Once you're comfortable, dive into libraries like Pandas and Matplotlib.
 There are numerous online courses, tutorials, and books available that cater to beginners.

 3. Are there any other libraries or tools I should be aware of for advanced economic data analysis?
 Absolutely!
-Beyond Pandas, Matplotlib, and Seaborn, there are libraries like Statsmodels for econometrics tasks, Scikit-learn for machine learning, PyGWalker for Tableau-like Data Visualization, and NumPy for numerical operations.
+Beyond Pandas, Matplotlib, and Seaborn, there are libraries like Statsmodels for econometrics tasks, Scikit-learn for machine learning, PyGWalker for tableau-alternative Data Visualization, and NumPy for numerical operations.
 For large datasets, tools like Dask can be beneficial.
 Always keep an eye on the Python community for new and emerging libraries.

 📚